GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 This github project has a mission to do some tips to automate some common tasks in your project, we can use it for any language or framework following only the idea of each one script.

+###### 2.1 Testing script

+Let's create a folder to store all scripts, and then add the script responsible to run our tests.

 ### References